Campus Martius: Antiquity

 Starting in the time of Sulla, building lots were sold or granted to influential Romans, and insulae (apartment blocks) and villas encroached on the common land.
 It later became the place for comitia centuriata, civic meetings with weapons, and for the city's militia.
 In 55 BC, Pompey constructed a permanent theater, the Theatrum Pompeium, the first stone theater in Rome.
-When the Curia Hostilia burnt down in 52 BC, the theater was sometimes used as a meeting place for the Senate.
+When the Curia Hostilia burned down in 52 BC, the theater was sometimes used as a meeting place for the Senate.
 The area was also used as the assembling ground for elections.
 Julius Caesar planned for the Saepta (enclosures used for elections) to be placed there; they were later completed by his heir Augustus (Octavian).
-In 33 BC, Octavian dedicated the Porticus Octaviae, built from spoils of the Dalmatian War.
+In 33 BC, Octavian dedicated the Porticus Octaviae, built from spoils of the Roman-Dalmatian War.

 During the Augustan period of the early Roman Empire, the area became officially part of the city: Rome was split into 14 regions, and the Campus Martius was divided into the VII Via Lata on the east and the IX Circus Flaminius nearer to the river.
 The Campus Martius also held the Ara Pacis (Altar of Peace), built by the Senate to mark the establishment of peace by Augustus.
 It was intended to symbolize the successful completion of Augustus' efforts to stabilize the Empire.
 Marcus Agrippa had the original swampy ground made into a pool and baths in a setting of parkland and temples, the Laconicum Sudatorium or Baths of Agrippa.
 Also, he built the Porticus Argonautarum and the Pantheon, which was later rebuilt by Hadrian as it still stands today.
 In 19 BC, he also completed the Aqua Virgo, to supply water to these new baths and fountains.

 In the non-populated northern area was the huge Mausoleum of Augustus.
-Other buildings that were made were the Theatre of Marcellus, the Temple for Isis (from around the time of Caligula), the baths and bridge by Nero, and Pompey's Theatre, where Julius Caesar was murdered by Marcus Brutus and his allies.
+Other buildings that were made were the Theatre of Marcellus, the Temple for Isis (from around the time of Caligula), the baths and bridge by Nero, and Pompey's theatre, where Julius Caesar was murdered by Marcus Brutus and his allies.
 After the great fire of 64 A.D.
 Domitian rebuilt the burnt monuments plus a stadium (eventually to become today's Piazza Navona) and an Odeion (a small performance hall).
 In 119 A.D, reinforcing the themes of imperial divinity and apotheosis established by Augustus, Hadrian and the succeeding Antonines added a temple to Hadrian's mother-in-law, the Divine Matidia, and a temple to the Divine Hadrian himself built by Antoninus Pius.